-Paul B. Manning has served as the chairman of our Board of Directors since December 2017 and as a member of our Board of Directors since December 2015.
-Mr. Manning is the Chairman and Chief Executive Officer of PBM Capital Group, LLC, a private equity investment firm in the business of investing in healthcare and life-science related companies, which he founded in 2010.
-Prior to that, Mr. Manning founded PBM Products in 1997, a producer of infant formula and baby food, which was sold to Perrigo Corporation in 2010.
-Mr. Manning is a director of Dova Pharmaceuticals, Inc., a publicly traded pharmaceutical company, as well as various private companies.
-Mr. Manning was previously on the Board of Directors of Perrigo Corporation, Concordia Healthcare Corp. and AveXis, Inc. Mr. Manning received a B.S. in microbiology from the University of Massachusetts.
-Our Board of Directors believes that Mr. Manning should serve as a director based upon his over 30 years of managerial and operational experience in the healthcare industry and as an investor in healthcare related companies.
+Sean Stalfort has served as a member of our Board of Directors since 2015.
+Mr. Stalfort is the President of PBM Capital Group, LLC, a private equity investment firm in the business of investing in healthcare and life-science related companies, which was founded in 2010.
+Prior to that, Mr. Stalfort was Executive Vice President at PBM

+Products, a producer of infant formula and baby food, which was sold to Perrigo Corporation in 2010.
+Mr. Stalfort is a director of Acumen Pharmaceuticals, Inc. and various private companies and was previously a director of Dova Pharmaceuticals, Inc. Mr. Stalfort received a B.A. in Business Economics and Political Science from Brown University.
+Our Board of Directors believes that Mr. Stalfort should serve as a director based upon his years as an investor in healthcare related companies.